aimms/documentation/webui/library.rst

   This set is used to `configure the list items <list-widget.html#configuring-items-for-lists>`_ in a specific list group.
 You will need to create a string parameter indexed over this set.
 The elements of this set (defining list group items) are the following:

   * ``icon`` - The icon you want to display for the respective list item.
 You can select from a list of 1600+ icons, the reference can be found in the `icon list <../_static/aimms-icons/icons-reference.html>`_. `Custom icons <css-styling.html#custom-icon-sets>`_ can also be used if required.
-  * ``color`` - The color you want to display for the icon configured, eg: Blue, Red, etc. Browsers support around 140 color names.
+  * ``color`` - The color you want to display for the icon configured, e.g., Blue, Red, etc. Browsers support around 140 color names.
 This is an optional field.
-You can also use Hex codes eg: #FF0000 for Red.
+You can also use Hex codes e.g., #FF0000 for Red.
   * ``text`` - The text you want to display for the list item.
 This is a required field.
   * ``tooltip`` - Tooltip to be displayed when the user hovers over the respective list item.
   * ``procedure`` - The procedure you want to call when the respective list item is clicked.